About

 For us, gratitude is an all-encompassing feeling that reminds us to be grounded.
 Our Founder, Sameer Bhambere, explains it perfectly.
 To paraphrase him, nobody out there, not a single person, is self-made.
 Our lives are made up of many people, who contribute to making us who we are - directly, indirectly, knowingly, and unknowingly.

 So many people, in so many small ways, become a part of our lives.
 It’s through the collective efforts of the society around us that we can become who we want to be.
-And when you grasp the gravity of that, you learn to be a human.
+And when you grasp the gravity of that, you learn to be human.
 We are re-learning still, every day.

 You have to be responsible for this kind of attitude.
 Betterment for everyone with gratitude doesn’t come easy.
 It takes practice.
 It takes effort.
 But slowly and steadily, it does happen.